Collections Engine

 ACH Prenotes

-Prenotes are zero-dollar ACH verification transactions submitted to the user’s bank a few business days before a float’s due date.
+Prenotes are zero-dollar ACH verification transactions submitted to the user’s bank 5 calendar days before a float’s due date.
 They give the ACH processor a chance to validate the account number and surface returns (e.g. closed accounts) before the actual collection debit, reducing NSF and return rates when the Due Date and Daily Retry stages later submit real debits against the same account.

 The prenote path is fully decoupled from the collection path — it is driven by its own EventBridge schedule, its own SQS queue, and a dedicated scheduler/worker pair.
 It does not change float status, acquire the per-user collection lock, or write to the collection-history table.